Independent, annual Jewish film festival celebrates international and independent films at local theaters and presents between-festival screenings.

 TV & Radio

-A weekly radio show and podcast featuring lectures and programs presented at the Jewish Community Center of San Francisco.
+Weekly radio show Thursdays at noon and podcast featuring lectures and programs presented at the Jewish Community Center of San Francisco.
 Podcasts are on the KALW, JCCSF and NPR websites and can be downloaded on iTunes.

 Interview show airing Sundays at 5:30 a.m. on KPIX-5, Channel 5.
 Jews, Catholics and Protestants rotate weeks.
 Jewish segment host Rabbi Eric Weiss focuses on culture and religious and community issues.